 Vice Chancellor for Global Programs and University Life; Associate Vice Chancellor for Admissions and Financial Support, NYU Abu Dhabi; Lisa Ellen Goldberg Professor

 Linda G. Mills is Professor of Social Work, Public Policy, and Law.
 She also serves as Executive Director of NYU’s Center on Violence and Recovery.
 Mills is NYU's inaugural Lisa Ellen Goldberg Professor, Vice Chancellor for Global Programs and University Life, NYU, and Associate Vice Chancellor for Admissions and Financial Support for NYU Abu Dhabi.

-As a licensed social worker, Linda Mills also acts as a professional counselor.
+As a licensed social worker, Dr. Mills also acts as a professional counselor.